Vendoring Application Services into mozilla-central

 1. Ensure your mozilla-central build environment is setup correctly to make "non-artifact" builds - check you can get a full working build before starting this process.

-3. From the root of the mozilla-central tree, execute ./mach vendor rust.
-If this generates errors regarding duplicate crates, you will enter a world of pain, and probably need to ask for advice from the application-services team, and/or the #build channel on matrix.
+3. If this generates errors regarding duplicate crates, you will enter a world of pain, and probably need to ask for advice from the application-services team, and/or the #build channel on matrix.

 5. Build and test your tree.
 Ideally make a try run.